 Write solid show notes

 Show notes are the write-up that accompanies your podcast.
-Many successful podcasters partner the launch of the podcast episode with a full blog post which is very smart.
-Michael Stelzner’s most recent podcast for Social Media Examiner was called Instagram Algorithm: How Marketers Should Alter Their Strategy.
-This is a full stand-alone blog article which also provides links to everything discussed in the podcast interview as well as a bio for the guest and some of the interview.
+Many successful podcasters partner the launch of the podcast episode with an entire blog post, which is very smart.
+Michael Stelzner's most recent podcast for Social Media Examiner was called Instagram Algorithm: How Marketers Should Alter Their Strategy.
+This is a complete stand-alone blog article that also provides links to everything discussed in the podcast interview as well as a bio for the guest and some of the interview.

-The bare minimum for podcast show notes should be: guest bio, links to important items from the interview, links to guests social media accounts and blog, a great shareable graphic, and a call to action to subscribe to your podcast.
+The bare minimum for podcast show notes should be: guest bio, links to important items from the interview, links to guests' social media accounts and blogs, a great shareable graphic, and a call to action to subscribe to your podcast.